-Barbeque Becky Shamed By Dispatcher For Calling Cops On Black Family’s Cookout, Newly Released 911 Audio Shows
+Barbecue Becky Shamed By Dispatcher For Calling Cops On Black Family’s Cookout, Newly Released 911 Audio Shows

 The 911 audio shed new light on the incident that garnered nationwide attention and came amid a string of other incidents of people calling police on black people who were not breaking the law.
 In another viral video, a woman called police on a black girl who set up a stand to sell water, saying that the girl did not have the proper permit.
 In another case, someone called police on a group of black women on a golf course, saying they were moving too slowly.

-The incident in Oakland led to calls for police to handle situations differently, though Barbeque Becky ultimately got her wish.
-Police eventually did show up, and the family with the charcoal barbeque was questioned for close to an hour.
+The incident in Oakland led to calls for police to handle situations differently, though Barbecue Becky ultimately got her wish.
+Police eventually did show up, and the family with the charcoal barbecue was questioned for close to an hour.